The Boarding School: Las Cumbres: Premise

 The fiction takes place in a boarding school for troubled teenagers located in an ancient monastery isolated from the world in which the students endure strict discipline.
-Four students, Manuel Villar, Amaia Torres, Paul Uribe, and his sister Adele Uribe plot to run away from Las Cumbres, a boarding school for "problem children".
+Four students (Manuel Villar, Amaia Torres, Paul Uribe, and his sister Adele Uribe) plot to run away from Las Cumbres, a boarding school for "problem children".
 Adele backs out at the last minute and Paul cannot bring himself to leave his sister behind, so Amaia and Manuel run off into the woods.
 Manuel stumbles and is knocked out.
-Amaia watches in disbelief as a dark figure resembling a plague doctor picks him up and carries him away.
-When she is caught shortly afterwards by Mara the headmistress and Mario the gym teacher, they dismiss her claims as fantasy.
+Amaia watches in disbelief as a dark figure resembling a plague doctor, wearing a crow's mask picks him up and carries him away.
+When she is caught shortly afterwards by Mara the headmistress and Mario the gym teacher, they dismiss her claims as hysterical nonsense and fantasy.
 Amaia and Paul, and later their friends, take it upon themselves to find out what happened to Manuel Villar.
 Their efforts lead to an ancient secret society, La Logia del Nido del Cuervo—the "Raven's Nest" (or "Crow's Nest") Lodge— and to other mysteries at Las Cumbres.